Raphtory/raphtory.github.io/_posts/2022-08-03-A-Series-of-Unfortunate-Directors.md

 The companies that were linked to these formation agents in our data were being opened and closed in a short space of time, some agents were even opening and closing most of their companies on the same day.

 One of the company formation agents we found in our analysis was "Nominee Secretary Ltd", a shell company owned by Corporate Nominees Ltd, which in turn was owned by Legal Nominees, centred at the heart of Formation House's complex structure of companies.
 It is not illegal to own or control anonymous companies.
-However, it allows individuals to evade tax, launder money and hide assets behind these anonymous companies.
+However, individuals are able to evade tax, launder money and hide assets behind these anonymous companies.

 <img src="https://i.imgur.com/HHGrrHj.jpg" alt="Formation House Structure" width="800" height="600" />